British certification and Audio-Visual Expenditure Credit (AVEC) / Video Games Expenditure Credit (VGEC) FAQ

 6. Certificates

-Once DCMS have agreed with our recommendations, they return to us the signed e-certificates, the certificates are then attached to the relevant project within your account for you to access and download, you will receive an e-mail to confirm your application has been approved and the certificate is ready to download.
+Once DCMS officials have agreed with our recommendations, they return the signed e-certificates to us, the certificates are then attached to the relevant project within your account for you to access and download.
+You will then receive an e-mail to confirm your application has been approved and the certificate is ready to download.

 Points